 In 2012, Mollydooker’s Carnival of Love Shiraz won second best wine in the world by Wine Spectator.
 Impressive!
 We tasted it, and it was awesome, but we went home with a bottle of The Boxer instead, a more economical choice for our budget.

 This is not a winery.
 This is where you go when your stomach starts rumbling and you need some good food.
 Located in town in McLaren Vale, this is a small restaurant offering gourmet food…burgers served with blue cheese, pumpkin soup, brioche french toast, tons of cheese, and more wine, if you so dare.
+Note: The Blessed Cheese has changed locations since our visit.
+It is now located in Aldinga.

 We have learned that keeping Tyler and Kara’s bellies full keeps them happy.
 Good thing, because we have three more wineries to visit!